-When the PFC or PWM switches are turned on, a voltage spike is induced on the current-sense resistor due to the reciprocal effect by reverse recovery energy of the output diode and $C{OSS}$ of power MOSFET.
-To prevent this spike, a leading-edge blanking time is builtin and a small RC filter is recommended between the CSPWM pin and GND (e.g. 100 $\Omega$ , 470 pF).
+When the PFC or PWM switches are turned on, a voltage spike is induced on the current-sense resistor due to the reciprocal effect by reverse-recovery energy of the output diode and $C{OSS}$ of power MOSFET.
+To prevent this spike, a leading-edge blanking time is built-in to FAN6921AMR and a small RC filter is recommended between the CSPWM pin and GND (e.g. 100 $\Omega$ , 470 pF).